 How We're Saving Lives:

-- Funding for Ray of Hope allows all of the dogs and cats to be spayed/neutered and to receive medical examinations and vaccinations.
-Gabriel's Fund is used to help meet additional veterinary costs of injured and very sick pets.
+- Funding for Ray of Hope allows all of the dogs and cats to be spayed/neutered and to receive medical examinations, vaccinations, heartworm and FIV/Feline Leukemia tests, and other medical care needed.
+Gabriel's Fund is also used to help meet additional veterinary costs of injured and very sick pets.

 - HSGKC's veterinary staff travels to KCK Animal Control (KCKAC) to provide veterinary care for the animals in their shelter.
 We provide spay/neuter services for dogs and cats before they are adopted from KCKAC.
 We also work with the animal control staff educating them on best practices for cleaning protocols, care and feeding of the animals.